udacity/ipnd-webcasts/Stage-4/Generate-Notes-with-Google-App-Engine/README.md

 def some_function(param1, param2):
     print param1, param2
 ```
-Now, we can pass in 2 named parameters and see what we get:
+Now, we can pass in 2 unnamed parameters and see what we get:
 ```python
 some_function(1,2)
 #>>>1, 2